AI-READI/DataElementMaps/redCapDataDictionaryWithExtension/README.md

 **Notes**:
 - Concept IDs are mapped to the OHDSI Athena vocabulary.
-URLs are provided for reference, but specific Concept Codes (e.g., SNOMED CT, LOINC) are pending confirmation.
+URLs are provided for reference, but specific Concept Codes (e.g., SNOMED CT, LOINC, AI-READI custom concepts) are pending confirmation.
 - These questions align with AI-READI's focus on diabetes-related distress and social determinants of health, mapped to standard terminologies for interoperability.
 - For full REDCap dictionary data element mapping details, see the [Core REDCap Data Dictionary Data Element Mapping Structure](#core-redcap-data-dictionary-structure) section.